NodeDash/Docs/docs/Labels/overview.md

 # Labels Overview

-Labels in Helium Device Manager provide a powerful way to organize and group your IoT devices for easier management and more flexible data routing.
+Labels in NodeDash provide a powerful way to organize and group your IoT devices for easier management and more flexible data routing.

 ## What Are Labels?